Guest Post by John Desyllas

 Consumers’ short attention span has made it more and more difficult for brands to reach and engage them.
 Therefore, brands have turned to interactive content and interactive marketing to make a strong impression on their target audience.

 Interactive content provides users with an immersive experience instead of the classic passive consumption of static content.
 It can take the form of quizzes, polls, augmented reality ads, 360-degree videos, etc. Being able to offer interactive content is an easy way to personalize your content, which is something that customers expect.

 Here is an interactive quiz example from Jarlsberg that leverages the power of contests.

-There are obviously many other trends concerning content marketing in 2020 but in this blog post, we’ve discussed the seven most important ones.
+There are obviously many other trends concerning content marketing but in this blog post, we’ve discussed the seven most important ones.
 One thing is for sure.
 Implementing these tips and trends into your content marketing strategy will ensure both business growth and a competitive advantage over other brands.

 John Desyllas works as a Content Writer for email marketing automation software Moosend.
 He is very passionate about marketing and business translation.
 In his free time, he enjoys searching for new technology gadgets to experiment with.

 Sign up below to receive a monthly newsletter containing relevant news, resources and expert tips on Digital Marketing Agencies and other products and services.